0

 How High?
 14th floor

 What to expect: This is the restaurant at the top of the Hoxton Hotel in Southwark and has some fantastic views looking towards the river.
 The food is primarily seafood.
 The octopus roll is one of the standout dishes but look out for the burnt Basque cheesecake which is covered with grated Manchego.
+Cocktails are usually on point too.

 How high?
-Top floor
+Eighth floor

-London's high rise dining mapped
+London's high-rise dining mapped

 Here's where the restaurants with a view can be found